feniljain/knowledge-base/programming/README.md

 - https://opentabletdriver.net/
 - A collection of code examples from prominent open-source projects: https://codecatalog.org/
 - Command Line Interface Guidelines: https://clig.dev/
+- Your how-not-to guide for developing software: https://thedailywtf.com/
+- How Developers Stop Learning: Rise of the Expert Beginner: https://daedtech.com/how-developers-stop-learning-rise-of-the-expert-beginner/
+- How Software Groups Rot: Legacy of the Expert Beginner: https://daedtech.com/how-software-groups-rot-legacy-of-the-expert-beginner/

 ## Blogs and Articles: